-An incentive scheme was introduced for Arrangers including Designated Agents (DAs) who bring investments for Sri Lanka Development Bonds (SLDBs) via the Direct Window.
-The incentive is equivalent to the USD investment amount in SLDBs brought in, multiplied by 50 basis points (0.5%), converted to Sri Lanka rupees (LKR) as per the indicative exchange rate applicable on the settlement date of the transaction.
+- An incentive scheme was introduced for Arrangers including Designated Agents (DAs) who bring in investments for Sri Lanka Development Bonds (SLDBs) via the Direct Window.
+The incentive is equivalent to a US dollar investment amount in SLDBs brought in multiplied by 50 basis points (0.5 per cent), converted to LKR as per the indicative exchange rate applicable on the settlement date of the transaction.
 Incentives will be disbursed through DAs to the designated LKR account.

-The Ministry of Finance announced an interim policy on the servicing of Sri Lanka's external public debt, which will be the policy of the Government to suspend normal debt servicing of all Affected Debts as indicated in the policy statement for an interim period, pending an orderly and consensual restructuring of the obligations in a manner consistent with an economic adjustment programme supported by the International Monetary Fund (IMF).
+- The Ministry of Finance announced an interim policy on the servicing of Sri Lanka's external public debt, which will be the policy of the Government to suspend normal debt servicing of all Affected Debts as indicated in the policy statement for an interim period, pending an orderly and consensual restructuring of the obligations in a manner consistent with an economic adjustment programme supported by the International Monetary Fund (IMF).

-- SLDBs have been excluded from the "Affected Debts" under the interim policy on servicing Sri Lanka's external public debt as announced on 12 April 2022.
+- SLDBs were excluded from the "Affected Debts" under the interim policy on servicing Sri Lanka's external public debt as announced on 12 April 2022.
 However, an alternative mechanism for settlement of SLDBs was introduced based on constraints on availability of liquid foreign currency resources. - 1.
-Settlement in LKR, subject to monetary policy considerations (LKR settlement date may depend on the fund availability of the General Treasury). - At the introduction, extremely smaller values of SLDB maturities and interest payments were settled in foreign currency and discontinued subsequently. - Extension of the maturity period of respective SLDB investments (including the interest payment) up to a minimum of six months from due payment date with original terms and conditions, i.e., interest rates applicable to each individual bid of original issuance. - 3.
-Facilitation of government securities (Treasury bills or Treasury bonds) auctioned at the immediate preceding primary market issuance at the weighted average yield rate or in the case of different maturities other than the maturities offered at the immediate preceding primary auction, at interpolated or extrapolated weighted average yield rates for remaining maturity.
+Settlement in LKR, subject to monetary policy considerations (LKR settlement date may depend on the fund availability of the General Treasury).

+At the introduction, extremely smaller values of SLDB maturities and interest payments were settled in foreign currency and discontinued subsequently.

+- Extension of the maturity period of respective SLDB investments (including the interest payment) up to a minimum of six months from due payment date with original terms and conditions, i.e., interest rates applicable to each individual bid of original issuance. - 3.
+Facilitation of Government securities (Treasury bonds) at the immediately preceding primary market weighted average yield rate, preferably within seven business days from the corresponding primary auction.
+For any other Government security, with remaining maturity other than the maturities offered at the immediately preceding primary auction, primary market weighted average yeilds will be interpolated or extrapolated, as necessary.